hatamoto429/UsabilityTestingAndVerification24/Code/Assignments_Dillinger/Readme.md

-Associated Code from external repository that is neccessary for Assignment 1 Test plan in /Documents Folder!
+    Associated Code from external repository, which is neccessary for Assignment 1, Test Plan, found inside the /Documents Folder!